-Consequently, Dutch legislator enacted a law on 1 April 2002 which permits Dutch medical doctors to aid patients with a specific illness status to end their lives either by assisted suicide or by voluntary euthanasia ("killing on request").
+Consequently, Dutch legislator enacted a law on 1 April 2002 which permits Dutch medical doctors to aid patients with a specific illness status to end their lives either by assisted suicide (self-administration of the lethal medication) or by voluntary euthanasia (administration by the medical doctor on request of the individual).
 The law provides for special procedure for both.